Allianz to keep 49.9% stake in Russian operations after sale - NewsBreak

 Allianz to keep 49.9% stake in Russian operations after sale

-FRANKFURT (Reuters) - The insurer Allianz said on Friday it would sell a majority stake in its Russian operations to the owner of a Russian insurer as it sought to pare its footprint in the country after the invasion of Ukraine.
+FRANKFURT, June 3 (Reuters) - The insurer Allianz (ALVG.DE) said on Friday it would sell a majority stake in its Russian operations to the owner of a Russian insurer as it sought to pare its footprint in the country after the invasion of Ukraine.

 But with Friday's announced deal, Allianz said it would retain a 49.9% stake.